Roger Peters Copyright © 2005

 The only artist ever to have similarly articulated the logical conditions for mythic expression is Marcel Duchamp in the Twentieth Century.
 His achievement, though, is limited by his exclusive focus on mind-based aesthetics.
 Shakespeare not only captures the basis of all mythic writing and art, he explains how he does so for every aspect of human endeavour in the Sonnets and explores a range of trenchant life and death issues in the plays to provide a truly magisterial corpus of global significance.

 As a contribution to the developing momentum towards democracy worldwide, Shakespeare's works encompass the natural conditions that ensure universal suffrage accomplishes its aims.
-He also achieves a level of artistic legerdemain to assuage the desires of those needing connectivity between nature and their imaginary mythological ambitions and concerns.
+He also achieves an exceptional level of mythic depth to assuage the desires of those needing connectivity between nature and their imaginary mythological ambitions and concerns.

 The timeliness of the recent trend to democracy is underpinned by the realisation male-based/mind-based prerogatives can only serve the interests of believers in a particular mythology or even a group of mythologies and even more so their religious masters.
 In contrast, by insisting on universal suffrage, modern democracies ensure an unprejudiced resort to nature and the female priority.
 Consequently, democracies are able to be systematically free at heart from the partisan tastes and expectations male-based myths generate.